Nominations for the 2026 Nursing and Midwifery Excellence Awards are now open. Nominations close on Wednesday 18 February at midnight.

 Panel assessment

-An independent panel with extensive experience in nursing and midwifery will review nominations.
+All nominations are reviewed by an independent panel with extensive expertise in nursing and midwifery.

-The selection process is confidential and final.
-The panel or chair are not required to provide feedback to the nominees or nominators.
+The assessment process is confidential, and all decisions made by the panel are final.
+Neither the panel nor the chair is required to provide feedback to nominees or nominators.

 The awards are open to all nurses, midwives or nursing and midwifery teams working in any specialty area or health care environment.